tl106/tl106/README.md

 - Master's in Computer Science, Rice University (Expected Dec 2023)
 - Bachelor's in Computer Science, University of Nottingham Ningbo China (Sep 2018 – Jul 2022)

 ## 💼 Experience

-I've been fortunate enough to gain experience at the [McGovern Institute for Brain Research, MIT](https://mcgovern.mit.edu/) and Ningbo Xinqiang Network Technology Co., Ltd, working on diverse projects from building a keypoint motion sequencing application for psychiatric disorders to creating a website for anonymous love letters.
+I've been fortunate enough to gain experience at the [Feng Laboratory, MIT](https://fenglaboratory.org/) and [Ningbo Xinqiang Network Technology Co., Ltd](), working on diverse projects from building a keypoint motion sequencing application for psychiatric disorders to creating a website for anonymous love letters.

 ## 🛠️ Skills